The step-by-step guide to getting your free credit score with finder.

 |Working with children/teacher's registration card||Australian tertiary education institution photo ID||Bank or credit card statements showing current residential address|

 |ID issued by the Commonwealth, a state or territory government as evidence of your entitlement to financial benefits|

 - Address.
 Enter your address.
 If you've lived there less than three years, enter a previous address as well (another address field will pop up when you check the box).
 Your address details are sent to a secure government registry, the Document Verification Service (DVS), which will match you to your official online identity.
 Experian will then match its details against the DVS to make sure they have the right person.

 Step 4: Your result

-After you have entered all of your information correctly, you will be taken to the results page to receive your credit score.
+After you have entered all of your information correctly, you will be taken to the results page to receive your credit score and your full credit report.
 You will be told what your credit score is and in which category your score sits.